raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
 5. Download the images: Find the email.
-Download the attachments and save them to a known folder.
+Download the attachments and save them to a folder you can easily access.
 --- /task ---

 --- /collapse ---